 You've heard it before: knowledge is power.
 For organizations, the collective knowledge of employees and stakeholders about products, customers, and internal business processes is one of their most essential assets.
-And in the world of IT, that knowledge is managed through a knowledge base.
+And in the world of Service Management, that knowledge is managed through a knowledge base.

-Knowledge base software — such as the one InvGate Service Desk provides — enables companies to create, tabulate, manage, and share all their collective knowledge and use it efficiently.
+Knowledge base software enables companies to create, tabulate, manage, and share and use all their collective knowledge efficiently.
 It becomes an essential part of a help desk's self-service capabilities since it enables company members (and sometimes even customers) to resolve their queries by themselves.

 Yes, we know what you're thinking, and the answer is yes.
-Knowledge bases can exponentially boost an organization’s customer support efforts and its internal performance, whether the company is big or small.
+Knowledge Management can exponentially boost the customer support team efforts and its internal performance, whether the company is big or small.

-So, to further understand its extent and benefits, as well as how to implement it in your company, just keep reading!
+So, to further understand its extent and benefits, as well as how to create a knowledge base for your company, just keep reading!

 |